What you need to know to get your general contractor license in Florida

 You will need to pass your state certification exam before submitting your application for a Florida general contractor license.

 There are two types of examination categories:

 Division 1 Categories: This exam is for applicants in the general, building and residential fields and includes three parts: project management, contract administration and business and finance.
 You will need to answer at least 70% of the questions correctly to earn a passing grade.

 Division 2 Categories: This exam is for Class A/B air conditioning, pool/spa servicing, and roofing, and other trades.
 It is a two-part exam that covers business and finance and trade knowledge.

 How long does it take to get a general contractor license in Florida?

 Overall, the Florida general contractor license process goes quickly if your application is complete and you pass your exams.

 It can help to have a Florida construction lawyer look over your application before submitting it to the board to make sure everything is accurate and complete.

 Insurance requirements for Florida general contractors

 General contractor applicants are required to show they have general liability insurance (a.k.a. public liability and property damage insurance) and workers’ compensation insurance if they have employees.

-Your insurance will need to cover the following amount set by the Florida licensing board:
+Your business insurance in Florida will need to cover the following amount set by the Florida licensing board:

 General and building contractors: $300,000 public liability, $50,000 property damage